Dipolar Weyl semimetals: Conclusion

 \section{Conclusion}

 We introduced a class of WSMs where both dipole- and monopole-flux carrying planes are present.
 A topological invariant, the staggered Chern number, is formulated for diagnosing the presence of quantized dipolar-flux.
 Through flux insertions, the dipolar planes are shown to have a topological response that is analogous to generalized spin-Hall insulators.
 With the help of a two-band model, we demonstrated that surface and hinge states are reminiscent of higher order topological semimetals.
-A detailed comparison among dipolar, higher-order, and conventional WSMs is presented in Fig.~\ref{fig:comparison}.
+A detailed comparison among dipolar, higher-order, and conventional WSMs is presented in the SM~\cite{sm} (see Fig.~\ref{fig:comparison}), where we show that the clearest distinction between a dipolar and a higher-order WSM arises in the Landau level spectra.

-The two-band model follows a similar principle of construction as Hopf-insulators.
-Therefore, we expect it would be possible to simulate it within the same platforms proposed for realizing the latter~\cite{yuan2017,yi2019,schuster2019b,schuster2021,unal2019}.
-Further, it is possible to construct variants of the same model, with potentially more exotic topological singularities~\cite{ezawa2017}.
+The two-band model discussed here follows a similar principle of construction as Hopf-insulators.
+Therefore, we expect it would be possible to simulate it within the same platforms proposed for realizing the latter~\cite{yuan2017,deng2018,yi2019,schuster2019b,schuster2021,unal2019, wang2023}.
+Further, it is possible to construct variants of the same model, with potentially more exotic topological singularities~\cite{deng2013Hopf,ezawa2017, graf2022, zhu2023}.
 Both considerations are left to future works.

-\acknowledgments A.C.T. was supported by the start-up funds of Pallab Goswami at Northwestern University and the National Science Foundation MRSEC program (DMR-1720139) at the Materials Research Center of Northwestern University.
-S.S. was supported in parts by the U.S. Department of Energy Computational Materials Sciences (CMS) program under Award Number DE-SC0020177, and the National Science Foundation under Grant No. DMR2220603.
+\acknowledgments{A.C.T. was supported by the start-up funds of Pallab Goswami at Northwestern University and the National Science Foundation MRSEC program (DMR-1720139) at the Materials Research Center of Northwestern University.
+S.S. was supported in parts by the U.S. Department of Energy Computational Materials Sciences (CMS) program under Award Number DE-SC0020177, and National Science Foundation under Grant No. DMR2220603.
+We thank the anonymous referee for helpful comments which has improved the quality of this work.}